 Students with great financial need and who have filed their FAFSA may be awarded an SEOG in addition to their Pell Grant.
 The actual award amount depends on need and the availability of federal funds.
 When a student submits his/her FAFSA annually in April, he/she is automatically considered for this grant.
 This grant is renewable each year based upon the student’s FAFSA results.

-The 2018-2019 Twenty-First Century Scholar state grant award amount for a private institution is $8,395 for those who have met the financial means test and have completed the Scholar Success Program.
+The 21st Century Scholar 2018-2019 state grant award amount at a private institution is $8,395 for those who have met the financial means test and have completed the Scholar Success Program.
 Please see www.scholars.in.gov for those requirements.
 Scholars must complete the Free Application for Federal Student Aid (FAFSA) no later than April 15.

 Awarded to Indiana residents who attend a private institution.
 The student must have financial need, as determined by the FAFSA.
 The range of this award varies.
 This award is renewable each year based on FAFSA results received by the State Student Aid Commission of Indiana by April 15.
 This award is restricted to be used toward the cost of tuition only.